 The LWDA has performed successfully as defined by the State of California and has successfully negotiated PY 2018-19 and PY 2019-20 performance goals within the designated Regional Planning Unit.
-The Inland Empire Regional Planning Unit (IERPU), comprised of

-Riverside and San Bernardino Counties' WDBs, has discussed performance and entered into negotiations together the last two PYs.
+The Inland Empire Regional Planning Unit (IERPU), comprised of Riverside and San Bernardino Counties' WDBs, has discussed performance and entered into negotiations together the last two PYs.

-The WDB is engaged in the regional planning process, participating and contributing to the regional planning and implementation efforts, and collaborated on the review and approval of the WIOA Regional Plan Modification.
-The IERPU's two year Plan Modification was submitted to the CWDB on March 15, 2019.
+The WDB is engaged in the regional planning process, participating and contributing to regional planning and implementation efforts, and collaborated on the review and approval of the WIOA Regional Plan Modification.
+The IERPU's two-year Plan Modification was submitted to the CWDB on March 15, 2019.

-With approval, this item will be submitted to the WDB on April 17, 2019 and subsequently, the LWDA Designation and Local Board Recertification application will be submitted to the Board of Supervisors on May 21, 2019 and to the CWDB by the deadline of May 31, 2019.
+With approval, the LWDA Designation and Local Board Recertification will be submitted to the Board of Supervisors on May 21, 2019 and subsequently, to the CWDB by the due date of May 31, 2019.